-Lean mass (muscle mass) is far more important for skeletal health than fat mass, at least in pediatric populations.
-The mechanostat (1) and the functional bone-muscle unit (46) theories established that structural bone adaptation is driven by muscle contractions.
-Sarcopenia, a specific lean mass deficit, has been found to be prevalent among both adults and children with IBD (12,13,22, 39,47).
-Several investigators have documented a relation between muscle or lean mass deficits and bone mass or structure deficits in cross-sectional (39,47) and longitudinal studies (12,13) in children with IBD.
-In growing subjects, lean mass must be adjusted to body size, specifically height, in addition to age and sex.
-Formulas exist that calculate a lean mass z score based on the above adjustments (see DXA Body Composition Data section); however, these require time and expertise not readily available to all clinicians in everyday practice.
+2) Lean mass deficits: Lean mass (muscle mass) is far more important for skeletal health than fat mass at least in pediatric populations.
+The mechanostat and the "functional bonemuscle unit" theories established that structural bone adaptation is driven by muscle contractions.
+Sarcopenia, a specific lean mass deficit, has been found to be prevalent among both adults and children with IBD Several investigators have documented a relationship between muscle or lean mass deficits and bone mass or structure deficits in cross-sectional and longitudinal studies in children with IBD.
+In growing subjects, lean mass must be adjusted to body size, specifically height, in addition to age and gender.
+Formulas exist that calculate a lean mass Z-score based on the above adjustments (see A. 2. c).
+However, these require time and expertise not readily available to all clinicians in everyday practice.
 Weight and body mass index (BMI) are measurements routinely performed in clinical settings and are surrogate measures of lean mass.
-BMI is a measure of weight relative to height, and major constituents of weight are fat and lean body mass.
-Indeed, many cross-sectional studies have linked higher BMD z scores with higher BMI z scores (10,22,23,40,48,49) and higher weight z scores (41).
+BMI is a measure of weight relative to height and major constituents of weight are fat and lean body mass.
+Indeed, many cross-sectional studies have linked higher BMD Z-scores with higher BMI Z-scores 10, 22, 23, 40, 48, 49 and higher weight Z-scores .

-Based on the above, until lean mass z scores are widely available for use in children, weight and BMI z scores can be used as surrogate measures of lean mass, and their deficits should prompt physicians to examine bone health and investigate nutritional and inflammatory status.
+Based on the above, until lean mass Z-scores are widely available for use in children, weight and BMI Z-scores can be used as surrogate measures of lean mass, and their deficits should prompt physicians to examine bone health and investigate nutritional and inflammatory status.